goose-down

 There are better ways to keep warm in the winter than by purchasing down.

-One of the most technologically advanced vegan synthetics is Thinsulate®, a durable and waterproof textile designed for cold weather and made by materials science giant 3M.
+Since the market for premium outerwear is enormous, clothing companies are constantly jockeying to leapfrog one another by developing new replacements for down.
+One of the most technologically advanced synthetics is Thinsulate®, a durable and waterproof textile designed for cold weather and made by materials science giant 3M.
 The company doesn’t itself make apparel, but instead sells Thinsulate to various clothing companies.
 Look for it on the labels of better winter outerwear.
 3M makes a number of varieties of Thinsulate, both for clothing and building materials.
-Their featherless variety offers an excellent vegan alternative to down, and the company markets it as, “a kinder alternative to feathers.”
+Their featherless variety offers an excellent vegan alternative to down, and the company markets it as “a kinder alternative to feathers.”

-If you want to go upscale, a company called Pangaia makes very expensive puffy down-style jackets stuffed with processed wildflowers.
-You can also buy a warm and fluffy down-style pillows made from spun recycled plastic bottles.
+You can also buy warm and fluffy down-like pillows made from spun recycled plastic bottles.

-Don’t berate yourself over these past purchases of down-filled products, since you likely had no idea about the cruelty involved.
+Don’t berate yourself over these past purchases of down-filled products, since you likely had no idea about the cruelty behind their production.
 Instead, you can make an important difference by committing to never again purchase these sorts of items.
-Synthetic alternatives to down are constantly improving.

 For further reading: other cruel animal products worth avoiding include leather, wool, fur, silk, and suede.